 Hello, my name is Lenochka.
 I have read about you in your profile.
 I am very interested in you.
 (May be because she is a dating russian scammer?)
 Probably, we should continue our communication.
 What do you think?
 Write me back, please.
 I will be waiting for your reply.

-Did you know that "recently the word" scam is understood in ex Soviet Union without the translation, and it has a specific meaning online dating in the Internet for swindling money.
-Correspondingly, a scammer is that very bearded Boris who starts a quick Internet-affair and then asks for money.
-And now it is not just a 'BorisTheBlade' here and a Sergey there , "scamming" has become quite a large crime industry, where street-smart but not very ethical enterpreneurs rent office space, buy computers and supplies, and hire students with English skills to write and send scam letters.
-Scamming even has a more colorful and "patriotic" name duping the riches.
-Why not, actually?
+Did you know the word "scam" is understood in ex Soviet Union countries as specifically meaning swindling money using online dating.
+Correspondingly, a scammer might be bearded Boris who starts a quick Internet-affair and then asks for money.
+But now it is not just a 'BorisTheBlade' here and a respectable Mr. Boris Ivanovich Bladenoff there.
+"Scamming" has become a large crime industry, where street-smart but not very ethical entrepreneurs rent office space, buy computers and supplies, and hire students with English skills to write and send scam letters.
+Scamming also has a colorful and "patriotic" meaning; duping the rich.
+Why not?
 Let's help the fat cats part with their money!
-In all this one can even see some justice as if a weak one beats a strong one, a poor one wins over a rich one.
-Of course, one needs to lull the conscience scammers sleep badly, as is well-known.
-There is a reason for that, as Russian authorities regularly bust the whole scammer crime rings here and there, and hand out generous jail time for the criminals.
+In the Russian psyche there is even an attempt at some justice as a weak one beats a strong one, a poor one wins over a rich one.
+For all the damage done, the scammers take large risks as Russian authorities regularly bust whole scammer crime rings here and there, and then hand out generous jail time.

-But there is still a lot of them out there, their fake profiles flooding almost online dating sites, including major ones.
+But there is still a lot of them out there, their fake profiles flooding almost all online dating sites, including major ones.
 Our website is here to give you information.
-We have the largest, contstatnly updated database of known russian scammers, scam check on our database of scammers.
+We have the largest, constantly updated database of known russian scammers, scam check our database of scammers.
 Read on.

-- Our main service is providing free information on individuals whose names, photo, and addresses may have been used by Russian scammer.
+- Our main service is providing free information on individuals whose names, photo, and addresses may have been used by Russian scammers.